Calzada del Coto: Geography

 The municipality of Calzada del Coto covers an area of 56.03 km^{2} (21,63 sq mi), it is located in the southeast of the province of León, within the Tierra de Sahagún comarca.
 It is situaded in the eastern part of the Páramo, separated from the Tierra de Campos region by the Cea River.
 The terrain is characterized by a gentle relief with an average elevation of 820 meters (2,690 ft).
 The highest point is 880 m (2,890 ft) at the north-west, while the lowest is 788 m (2,585 ft) at the south-east.
-The municipality is part of the Duero River basin and is drained by several small streams with irregular river flows like the Valdecalzada (El Reguero) and Valdelaguna streams, which are both tributaries of the Cea River.
+The municipality is part of the Duero River basin and is drained by several streams with irregular river flows like the Valdecalzada (El Reguero) and Valdelaguna streams, which are both tributaries of the Cea River.
 Several springs, such as La Fuente and Villarrubia, are found within the area.
 Along with small wetlands like Valdemorgate and Unguera lakes, although others have been historicallly drained for agricultural land.

 The municipality of Calzada del Coto borders with several municipalities: At the northwest El Burgo Ranero, to the north lie Villamol and Santa María del Monte de Cea, to the northeast lies Villamol, to the west lies Bercianos del Real Camino, to the east lies Sahagún, to the southwest lies Gordaliza del Pino, to the south lie Gordaliza del Pino and Sahagún, and to the southeast lies again Sahagún.

 Calzada del Coto has a continentalized Mediterranean climate, slyghtly influenced by the Cantabrian Mountains.
 Annual precipitation averages approximately 550 mm (21.7 in), concentrated mainly in spring and autumn.
 The average annual temperatures range from 10 to 12 °C (50 to 54 °F).
 Winters are cold, with frequent frosts and sub-zero average daily temperatures on several days while summers are hot and dry, with average temperatures often exceeding 20 °C (68 °F) in July and August.
 Calzada del Coto experiences about ten days of snowfall, two days of hail, and fifteen stormy days, primarily during June and July.
 Under the Köppen climate classification, the climate is classified as Csb, representing a transitional climate between Mediterranean and Oceanic types, characterized by mild summers and significant diurnal and seasonal temperature variations.